iOS Swift 🔒 Unlisted App

 Presentation Layer

 SwiftUI Views & ViewModels.
-Observes state from Domain, handles UI events.
+Observes state from the Repository, handles UI events.
 No business logic.

 Complete Stack